radical-cybertools/radical.analytics/docs/source/metrics.md

 ```

 (The choice of space as significant glyph didn't work out :-P  They are
-represented by dots ('.') in the last line above.
-We'll ignore idle times
+represented by dots ('.') in the last line above.)
-from now on.)

 The resulting metrics give an overview over system activities over time, and do
 represent *overall* system behavior in some sense.
 We can make statements like